lazychaser/laravel-nestedset/README.markdown

 $nodes = Category::withoutRoot()->get();
 ```

-Deleting nodes as simple as before:
+Deleting nodes is as simple as before:

 ```php
 $node->delete();